Denver Woman Cited For Allegedly Blowing Up Urine In 7-Eleven Microwave, Told Police It Was Fake Urine

 — WGN TV News (@WGNNews) May 7, 2018

-Police issued Angelique Sanchez a summons for property damages after informing her the microwave was worth $500 and the gas station has no choice but to replace it.
+Police issued Angelique Sanchez a summons for property damages after informing her the microwave was worth $500 and the gas station had no choice but to replace it.